Treasury Rate Note definition

 • Fixed Rate Period Remaining Life means, with respect to any Debenture, the period from the Special Redemption Date for such Debenture to the Interest Payment Date in December 2010.

-• Fixed Rate Period has the meaning set forth in Section 2.5(b)(i) hereof.
+• Fixed Rate Period shall have the meaning in the form of Security set forth in Section 2.1.

 • Reset Date means the First Reset Date, the Second Reset Date and each Subsequent Reset Date (as applicable);